PhpPlaisio/table-overview/README.md

-# js-table-overview-table
-PhpPlaisio: Sorting and filtering in overview tables
+# PhpPlaisio: Sorting and filtering of overview tables